MapRVA/skyway/README.md

 - Learn a new programming language

 Perhaps one day this tool will be fast enough to compete with other OpenStreetMap conversion software.
-For now, speed is not currently one of the goals for this package.
+For now, speed is not among my primary goals.
-With that said, I welcome any contributions to this project that might speed it up!
+With that said, I welcome any performance-minded contributions!

 ## Usage